CtrlK

 Completeness

-Clearly answers both what (automated security scanning with specific tools) AND when ('Use for CI/CD security gates, pre-deployment audits, compliance requirements, or encountering CVE detection, outdated packages, license compliance, SBOM generation errors').
+Clearly answers both 'what' (automated security scanning for dependencies, code, containers with specific tools) and 'when' (CI/CD security gates, pre-deployment audits, compliance requirements, CVE detection, outdated packages, license compliance, SBOM generation errors) with explicit trigger scenarios.

 3 / 3